billlanyon/ReFormBeauty/README.md

 - The scale-out architecture of NoSQL systems provides a clear path to scalability when data volume or traffic grows.
 - We will precompute health profiles at against treatment type to prepare boolean gating data by treatment.
 - Single lookup of all profile data, by embedding to avoid the expense of JOINs or $lookup?s
-- We will optimise based on: frequency, size, integrity, maximum latency, execution time and 6 year retention life.
+- Optimise wil be based on: frequency, size, integrity, maximum latency, execution time and 6 year retention life.
+- We will use the Prisma object relational mapping (ORM) bridge to a local MongoDB testing database for development.
 - Rough Entity Relationship Diagram (ERD):
   ![erd]